-27 you would want to be ready to go and hit the ground December 1st with presentations and getting the heard the remarks of Director Micali, his first reaction would be it is another rush job, the Council is not taking its own advice in terms of being sure that what they are presenting has had the benefit of the time taking its own advice in terms of being sure that what they are presenting has had the benefit of the time for a myriad of people; not only a citizen committee or the best budget sense of the Council, but contractors, architects, etc. to really put a quality product forward.
+Councilor Woods commented if he were a member of the public viewing the meeting and having just heard the remarks of Director Micali, his first reaction would be it is another rush job, the Council is not taking its own advice in terms of being sure that what they are presenting has had the benefit of the time for a myriad of people; not only a citizen committee or the best budget sense of the Council, but contractors, architects, etc. to really put a quality product forward.
 He stated his mind has not been changed by the discussion.
 He will not support putting the project on the ballot, at this time.